RelaySC/relay-bot/README.md

 `!innfb` - like INN on Facebook!

-`!innyt` - Subcribe to INN on YouTube!
+`!innyt` - subcribe to INN on YouTube!

+`!inntwitch` - follow INN on Twitch!

 `!time` - check the current time at CIG studios.